diegovalle/new.crimenmexico/README.md

 docker run -it diegovalle/elcrimen-docker
 ```

-and change to the /root/new.crimenmexico directory, ```git pull``` to get the latest version and run build.sh.
+and change to the /root/new.crimenmexico directory, ```git pull``` to get the latest version and run make.
 The website will
 be available in the _crimenmexico.diegovalle.net_ subdir.
 If you don't have
 the private key to deploy after building, the software will report some errors.